chanpe207/Programming-1/README.md

 - Includes original graphics
 - Includes a boss that can be fought by player
 - Game demonstrates the basics of programming language and further independent research

+To Play:
+- WASD or arrow keys to control character
+- Enter to use weapon
+- Interact by walking into objects

+Objective: Figure it out!

 Based on <a href="https://www.youtube.com/playlist?list=PL_QPQmz5C6WUF-pOQDsbsKbaBZqXj4qSq">tutorial by RyiSnow on Youtube</a>